 Internet is pretty much a necessity these days.
 Don’t get us wrong – we absolutely love opportunities to go fully off the grid, no cell service and all.
 It’s like our vacation.
 But the fact remains that we need internet access to work, to stay in contact with friends and family, and even to find the next sweet camping spot.

-So if this question - how to get internet on the road - has ever crossed your mind, we hope this post will give you some useful answers!
+So if you’re thinking about heading out on a nomadic adventure and are wondering how to get internet on the road, we hope this post will give you some useful answers!

 Hotspot Cell Phones with Unlimited Data

 The number one method we use to access the internet in our van is our cell phones.
-We both have Verizon, which has the best coverage in rural areas by far, and they also recently introduced an unlimited data plan that’s pretty affordable.
+We both have Verizon, which has the best coverage in rural areas by far, and they also offer an unlimited data plan.
 And we use the shit out of it.
 All we have to do is hotspot our phones and we can pick up internet on our computers.

 But even Verizon doesn’t have coverage everywhere, and it’s usually the best camping spots that have zero cell service.
 We’ve definitely had to choose between sleeping in that stunning canyon for another night or venturing back to civilization so we can get some work done.